-If you need to use business money for personal expenses, just do a bulk transfer to your personal account on a regular basis like once a fortnight so that the bookkeeper isn't having to deal with a million small personal transactions and making you pay for their time.
+If you need to use business money for personal expenses, just do a bulk transfer to your personal account on a regular basis like once a week so that the bookkeeper isn't having to deal with a million small personal transactions and making you pay for their time.

 Also, open a business savings account and set aside money from your business earnings every month to pay your quarterly tax.
 Calculate a percentage (25-30%) of your Income and transfer it over before you spend it.
 Maybe do it the minute your customer pays you.